-No person may remove court files, papers contained therein, exhibits, or other records from the clerk's office without order of the court.
+No person may remove official court files, papers contained therein, exhibits, or other records from the clerk's office without order of the court.
+Making photocopies or photographic copies of public court records may be permitted under Local Rule 1.7 (d).